-In my years as an elementary teacher, I can honestly say some of my favorite moments with students were during after school clubs.
-It was a time we could focus on the fun, but still learn critical, 21st century skills.
-If you are reading this, I am going to assume you are investigating starting an after school club of your own.
-Kudos to you!
-Of course there will be prep involved, but here is all you need to know to successfully start a STEAM or Coding club PLUS free, editable files to help.
+In my years as an elementary teacher, I can honestly say some of my favorite moments with students were during STEAM and coding after-school clubs.
+It was a time we could focus on the fun but still learn critical, 21st-century skills.

-To stay on track and achieve what you set out to do, establishing a purpose for your after-school club is critical.
+Establish a Club Purpose.
+To stay on track and achieve what you set out to do, establishing a purpose for your after-school STEAM or coding club is critical.
 Some questions to ask yourself include:

 - What do you want to accomplish?